To consult the WHOIS service, you may either

 (c) use any standard (command-line or graphical) WHOIS client.

-If you need to obtain the full record for a domain, you can do this it if is your own domain(s) or domain(s) for which you have been recorded as an authorised contact.
+If you need to obtain the full registry record for a domain, you can do this automatically it if is your own domai (or a domain for which you have been recorded as an authorised contact).
 Submit your request here and the full WHOIS data will be sent by email.

 If you are a certificate authority, law enforcement agency or other legitimate enquirer (such as lawyer representing clients, or a party to a domain name dispute) you will need to contact the Registrar as shown in the Public WHOIS in the first instance.
 (NB: If the Registrar is listed as “Direct” or “Community” you should contact us with such enquiries).

 From May 2018 we have made some small changes to how your data is displayed in the WHOIS.

-In our registrant data we record the name of the registrant as well as their company/organisation, if any.
-So that a individual person's name is not published when they did not want, or expect it to be, we are now only showing the contents of the organisation field (if any) under 'Registrant' in the public WHOIS output.
+In the registrant data we record a contact name for the registrant as well as their company/organisation, if any.
+So that a individual's (natural person's) name is not published when they did not want, or expect it to be, we are only showing the contents of the organisation field (if supplied) under 'Registrant' in the public WHOIS output.